 According to the SSA, Social Security and SSI beneficiaries are usually notified about their new benefit amount by mail starting in early December.
 However, if you’ve set up your SSA online account, you will also be able to view your COLA notice online through your “My Social Security” account.1

-If this increase surprises or concerns you, it is always a good idea to seek guidance from your financial advisor about changes to any of your potential sources of retirement income.
+If this increase surprises or concerns you, it is always a good idea to seek guidance from your financial professional about changes to any of your potential sources of retirement income.

 This content is developed from sources believed to be providing accurate information, and provided by Twenty Over Ten.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.